mikegagnon/robodojo/doc/doc/main.md

 attacking the first bank -- since our opponent may be operating out of any bank.

-So now let's build a program that can defeat an opponent operating out of any bank.
+So now let's build a program that can defeat Bank Jumper variants operating out of any bank.

 The idea is to fork Bank Jumper and replace its `@foe` routine with the following pseudocode: